nisargbhattsath/connector/README.md

 ## Connector Form

-In Connector Form will have JSON schema for Connector specific secret fetching form.
+Connector Form will have JSON schema for Connector specific secret fetching form.
 You can create your customized form using [Playground](https://rjsf-team.github.io/react-jsonschema-form/)